Gloucester Daily Times

 When I need a computer break, but still want the deep comfort of animals, there’s The Incredible Dr. Pol.
 And a slew of other vet, zoo, and wildlife shows.
 My own reality-show backyard is becoming important for wasteful escape, too.
 Wildlife does not care about Washington, heat waves, or Covid-19.
 They go right about their business: digging worms, building nests, spilling garbage cans, eating your tomatoes – when they’re not eating each other.
 Yesterday morning I saw a small rabbit in the yard; this morning I saw a small rabbit pelt in the yard.

 Which brings me to poetry.
 There are love poems and grief poems, sports poems, seasonal poems, holiday poems and, of course, animal poems.
 I lean on animals, in the yard or on the web, because they are wise, because they are innocent, because they are careless of chaos.
-Below are two creature comfort poems which appeared in Marrowbone Lane a few years ago.
+Below are two creature comfort poems which appeared in my book Marrowbone Lane a few years ago.
 I hope they are some small consolation – and not too much a waste of time.

 Strange Gravy